section-engineering-education/engineering-education/articles/javascript-dates-manipulation-with-date-fns/index.md

 date-fns@2.16.1
 ![date-fns](/engineering-education/javascript-dates-manipulation-with-date-fns/date-fns.png)
 [Credit: bundlephobia](https://bundlephobia.com/)
-Nevertheless, if you love working with MomentJS, its size should not be a big worry.
+Even so, if you love working with MomentJS, its size should not be a big worry.
 You can [configure Moment.js with webpack](https://stackoverflow.com/a/25426019/1775026) to remove data that you aren't using such as locale plugins and this will significantly reduce Moment.js buddle size.
-Moment.js fits well when working with a big project because you will end up using much of Moment.js functionalities thus the buddle size won't matter, but if you just want to load simple dates that require one or two methods then date-fns will definitely work on your favor.
-If you are dealing with time zones, I would advise you to check out moment.js.
-Its [time zone functionalities](https://momentjs.com/timezone/docs/) are extensive compared to those of date-fns, and Moment.js has more [locale support functionalities](https://momentjs.com/docs/#/i18n/) to extend more global reach with your date instances.
+Moment.js fits well when working with a big project because you will end up using much of Moment.js functionalities thus the buddle size won't matter.
+If you just want to load simple dates that need one or two methods then date-fns will definitely work on your favor.
+If you are dealing with time zones, I would tell you to check out moment.js.
+Its [time zone functionalities](https://momentjs.com/timezone/docs/) are extensive compared to those of date-fns.
+Moment.js has more [locale support functionalities](https://momentjs.com/docs/#/i18n/) to extend more global reach with your date instances.

 #### Statistical Comparison
 - NPM download stats npm download stats